cgaolei/mysql-lorem-ipsum/README.md

 * renamed function for simplicity
 */
 ```
-* The original creator's blog `http://moinne.com/blog/ronald` was no longer available at this time.
+* The original creator's blog `http://moinne.com/blog/ronald` was no longer available at the time.
-* Function modified to return a "deterministric" text for the same given inputs.
+* Feature added to return a "deterministric" text for the same given inputs.
 * Changed the order of function's parameters to have the `p_min_words` as first.